Real-Time Dam Levels

 Catchment & Hydrological Impact

-The Helena River acts as the primary lifeblood for Mundaring, making it a cornerstone of the South West Coast network.
+Fed primarily by the Helena River, this reservoir plays a critical role in the South West Coast drainage division.
 Managing the flow from the Helena River ensures that downstream agricultural zones receive consistent supply.
 The South West Coast region relies heavily on the seasonal inflows captured here.

 Agricultural & Economic Significance

 Agriculture in the surrounding areas of Western Australia depends heavily on the water security provided by Mundaring.
 The local economy, heavily rooted in agriculture, fluctuates in tandem with the health of this reservoir.
-Sustainable water management here ensures that both crops and livestock can survive prolonged dry spells.
+Without the buffer provided by this massive 64 GL storage, regional farming would face extreme volatility.

 Ecological & Recreational Context